bradhowes/keystrokecountdown/src/articles/console/index.md

 Not bad, but needs some work.
 The [documentation for the plugin](http://prismjs.com/plugins/command-line/) mentions that one can control what is shown as a prompt (the greyish text on the left) and also which lines will have a prompt.
 However, to control the latter I must use numbers and ranges, which is a bit too much effort for my tastes -- I'll get to that in a second.
-First, we need a way to manipulate the HTML `<pre>` element that will wrap the console output so that I can set the attributes the way I want.
+Right now, we need a way to manipulate the HTML `<pre>` element that will wrap the console output so that I can set the attributes the way I want.
 Fortunately the [Remarkable](https://www.npmjs.com/package/remarkable) package I'm using allows for this if I create and install a custom code fence.
 Here's what I came up with: